Minimize impact

 In AKS, the cluster autoscaler is integrated into a node pool group.

-During the CAST AI onboarding, the cluster autoscaler is usually disabled by the user in the native node pool.
-In an emergency, you can manually enable it again in Azure portals in a web browser
+During the Cast AI onboarding, the user usually disables the cluster autoscaler in the native node pool.
+In an emergency, you can manually enable it again in the Azure portal in a web browser

 AKS node pool "Scale" configuration to "Autoscale".

-To enable the cluster autoscaler on the default node pool using az cli, use the following command:
+To enable the cluster autoscaler on the default node pool using the az CLI, use the following command:

 az aks nodepool update --enable-cluster-autoscaler -g MyResourceGroup -n default --cluster-name MyCluster